 Welcome!
 Thank you for your interest in our program.

 Our residency program was started in 1983; just one year after ETSU's Quillen College of Medicine graduated its first class, and has been continuously accredited by the ACGME since that time.
-The primary goal of this residency program is to produce board certified pathologists who are able to effectively and competently practice pathology and laboratory medicine in community hospitals, and are well-prepared to seek advanced fellowship training if they are interested in specialization, or an academic career.
-To that end, we focus on combined AP/CP and have a total of eight residents in the program (two per class).
+The primary mission of this residency program is to produce board certified pathologists who are able to effectively and competently enter the practice of pathology and laboratory medicine as generalists, and are well-prepared to seek advanced fellowship training if they are interested in specialization.
+To that end, we focus on the combined anatomic and clinical pathlogy (AP/CP) track, and have a total of eight residents in the program (two per class).

 We are passionate about pathology and about training pathology residents.
 Our program offers residents a supportive and nurturing learning environment with focus on the individual resident's educational objectives.
 With some exceptions, our faculty members tend to be generalists with expertise in a subspecialty.
 This allows the resident to be exposed to a wide variety of material in the random order typical of generalist practices, but at the same time having subspecialty expertise readily available for consultation.
 Residents participate in the academic and scholarly activities of the Department of Pathology and its affiliated hospitals.